thomasquinto/food-order-sim/README.md

 ## Installation and Usage

 `food-order-sim` uses the [Gradle](https://gradle.org) build tool to build, run tests and run the command-line application.
-You can use the gradle wrapper that comes bundled with the project.
+You can use the gradle wrapper that comes bundled with the project and invoke it from the command-line in the root directory of this project.

 To build and run unit tests (this example uses MacOS command-line syntax):